Emerging Researchers in Exoplanet Science Symposium X

 ERES has been held annually on a rotating basis between partner institutions since 2015.
 The current partner institutions are Cornell, Penn State, Princeton, and Yale.

-ERES IX Organizers
+ERES X Organizers

-• Chris O’Connor (Cornell; LOC chair)
+• Chris O’Connor (CIERA; past SOC chair)

-• Garrett Levine (Yale; past LOC chair)
+• Garrett Levine (Yale; past SOC chair)

-• Yubo Su (Princeton)
+• Yubo Su (Princeton; LOC chair)

 Logistics